Board of Directors

 Ollie Becker - Director of MVFF Productions

-Ollie was born and raised on Martha’s Vineyard, where he developed an interest in creative writing as a student at West Tisbury Elementary and MVRHS.
-When he graduated from Bard College in 2008, that interest had merged with filmmaking and he spent the past 9 years in Los Angeles writing and producing unscripted series for networks like CBS, History Channel, and Discovery.
+Ollie was born and raised on Martha’s Vineyard, where he developed an interest in creative writing while a student at West Tisbury Elementary and MVRHS.
+When he graduated from Bard College in 2008, that interest had merged with filmmaking and he then spent 9 years in Los Angeles writing and producing unscripted series for the television networks CBS, History, and Discovery.
 Having produced over 200 hours of original content at all levels, from associate producer to showrunner, he's excited to bring his skill set back to the Vineyard and work for the MVFF to tell compelling stories about the people and places that make up this unique island community.
+Contact

 Danielle Mulcahy - Filmmaker

 Danielle is a multidisciplinary filmmaker with an extensive documentary and creative catalogue.
-Accomplished as a solo videographer and director, her work includes collaborations with farmers, children, dancers, musicians, and numerous other filmmakers.
-She graduated from Massachusetts College of Art and Design with a BFA in film and illustration.
-Danielle is a full-time resident of Martha's Vineyard, working and living among the artist community and running her small business, BarnYard Saints Art, with her fiancé Walker.
+An accomplished solo videographer and director, she has collaborated with farmers, children, dancers, musicians, and numerous other filmmakers.
+She graduated from the Massachusetts College of Art and Design, with a BFA in film and illustration.
+Danielle is a full-time resident of Martha's Vineyard, working and living in the artist community and running her small business, BarnYard Saints Art, with her fiancé Walker.
+Contact